 The contribution of or acquisition by merger of interests in the Controlled Entities was accounted for as a transaction between entities under common control and, therefore, the acquisition of interests in each of the Controlled Entities was recorded at historical cost.
 Management determined that Walnut Hill Plaza Associates, LLC was the acquirer for accounting purposes as it represented the largest of the five entities in both asset size and total revenues and the exchange of equity interests related to this entity resulted in the largest number of common units being received by Mr. Wheeler and its other investors.
 Since Mr. Wheeler did not own a controlling interest in the PSF Entities, the acquisition of the Noncontrolled Entities listed above were accounted for as an acquisition under the purchase accounting method and recognized at the fair value of acquired assets and assumed liabilities on the date of such contribution or acquisition.
-The fair value of these assets and liabilities was allocated in accordance with ASC section 805-10, Business Combinations.
-The methodology of allocating the cost of acquisitions to assets acquired and liabilities assumed was based on fair values, replacement cost and appraised values.
+The fair value of these assets and liabilities assumed was based on fair values, replacement cost and appraised values.
 Management determined the fair value of acquired tangible assets (consisting of land, building and improvements), identified intangible lease assets and liabilities (consisting of acquired above-market leases, acquired in-place lease value, and acquired below-market leases) and assumed debt.
-The value of the consideration paid to each of the PSF Entities' prior investors was based upon the terms of the applicable contribution agreement among the Operating Partnership and the PSF Entities' investor or investors and was determined based on a relative equity valuation analysis of the PSF Entities.
-In exchange for contributing their interests in the PSF Entities, the PSF Entities' investors received an aggregate of \$2.98 million and 916,923 common units.
+The value of the Consideration paid to each of the PSF Entities' investors or investors and was determined based on a relative equity valuation analysis of the PSF Entities.
+In exchange for contributing their interests in the PSF Entities' investors and was determined based on a relative equity valuation analysis of the PSF Entities.
+In exchange for contributing their interests in the PSF Entities' investors received an aggregate of \$2.98 million and 916,923 common units.